oasislinux/oasis/README.md

 * DNS server (nsd)
 * BitTorrent client (transmission)

 The entire system can be compiled in minutes, and uses up up only a couple hundred megabytes of disk space (despite being statically linked).
-It is almost entirely C-based, and only one optional component requires C++ (libutp for transmission).
+It is entirely C-based, and most packages make limited use of GNU C extensions.

 Updating your system is as simple as